Boca Grande bike trails and historic village make delightful daytrip

 - Renting bikes and golf carts: Gasparilla Adventures.

 - Hotels and motels from the Boca Grande Chamber of Commerce.

 - If you want more than beaches, don’t visit in August, when much of the island closes, including the Gasparilla Inn, the lighthouse museum and popular restaurants, such as the Temptation.

 Things to do near Boca Grande:

 - Gasparilla Sound, the body of water you cross to each Boca Grande, is a terrific place to kayak.

 - The nine-mile Cape Haze Pioneer Bike Trail is a rails-to-trails path that basically ends at the Boca Grande Causeway.
 (The causeway is too narrow for either pedestrians or bicyclists to safely use.)

 - Nearby Punta Gorda is a charming historic town with moderate prices.
 Here’s a Florida Rambler roundup of things to do in Punta Gorda.

-- Two other exceptional beach state parks are nearby: Don Pedro State Park and Stump Pass Beach State Park.
+- Two other exceptional beach state parks are nearby on barrier islands.
+Here’s a Florida Rambler story about Don Pedro State Park and Stump Pass Beach State Park.

 Recommended destinations near Boca Grande: